not just another secondary school

 high-performing but needy students.
 The school follows the Kenyan curriculum but has international standards.

-second in the district in National exams in 2012 and the school is
+second in the district in National exams every year since 2011 and the school is

 in Kenya - a remarkable